bb0e3eb0/bb0e3eb0.github.io/help.md

 "More than anything the conversation helped me refocus on experiments and their results as my guide in all this." - Cam Burley

 "I can vouch.
-Jakob offers great actionable advice that is easy to understand and implement.
+Chen offers great actionable advice that is easy to understand and implement.
 The amount of value for the price is amazing.
 Thank you again for your help" - [Shoaib Ahmed](https://twitter.com/ShoaibA323/status/1578324696214704129)

-"I tested this with Jakob and he gave me some really great ideas on building in public that Im going to use 🙏" - [Juho Nenonen](https://twitter.com/JNeponen/status/1578362698697302016)
+"I tested this with Chen and he gave me some really great ideas on building in public that Im going to use 🙏" - [Juho Nenonen](https://twitter.com/JNeponen/status/1578362698697302016)

 "Wow, what a value packed 18 mins!
 Thank you so much, it made so much sense and unlocked a lot of things in my brain." - [Narawastu Indrapradna](https://www.linkedin.com/in/narawastu-indrapradna-a485263b/?originalSubdomain=id)

 "Good stuff!" - Paulo Makdisse (founder at [Moat.ai](https://moat.ai))

-"Thank you Jakob!
+"Thank you Chen!
 I had high expectations and you exceeded them, I really appreciate this!
 Your advice was even better than I hoped (and I had high hopes!) and I'll be moving forward with this framework in mind." - Zachariah Lewis

 "This has been extremely helpful.
 Massive thanks!" - [Gabriele Pezzin](https://www.flygohr.com)